 - This depiction of Bhagwan Swaminarayan’s last days on earth shows him giving Gunatitanand Swami final instructions about leading the Swaminarayan Sampradaya.

-- Those same instructions and empowerments have been passed down to each of the enlightened gurus in an unbroken spiritual lineage for almost two hundred years.
+- Those same instructions and empowerments have been passed down to each of the enlightened gurus in an unbroken spiritual lineage for over two hundred years.

-- Harikrishna Maharaj was another name of Bhagwan Swaminarayan during his childhood.
+- Harikrishna Maharaj is another name of Bhagwan Swaminarayan during his childhood.

 - This murti (sacred image) is made from five pure metals: gold, silver, copper, iron and lead.

 - As this mandir is dedicated to Bhagwan Swaminarayan, his murtis have been consecrated in various shrines under different names.

 - Shri Krishna, one of the avatars of Vishnu, graced the world thousands of years ago.

 - Though born into royalty, he was brought up as a cowherd.
 Thus, he is frequently seen pictured with cows and gopis (female devotees of the cowherd community).

 - Playing the flute, he won the hearts and souls of devotees.

-- His closest and dearest devotee is Shri Radha, who exemplifies unflinching love, total dedication and acceptance of the Divine Will.
+- His closest and dearest devotee is Shri Radha, who exemplifies unflinching love and total dedication.

-- The teachings of Shri Krishna are documented within the Bhagavad Gita, in which he outlines the basic tenets of true spirituality and encourages Arjun to fight for the greater good by defending righteousness.
+- The teachings of Shri Krishna are documented within the Bhagavad Gita, in which he outlines the basic tenets of true spirituality and encourages Arjun to defend righteousness.

 - Shri Rama is another of Vishnu’s avatars.
 His life teaches truth, justice, valour, compassion as well as other virtues of an ideal ruler, citizen, husband and son.

-- Shri Sita, queen and devotee of Rama, exemplifies fidelity, true love, maternal perfection, faith, and other virtues of an ideal wife and devotee.
+- Shri Sita, queen and devotee of Rama, exemplifies fidelity, true love, maternal perfection, faith as well as other virtues of an ideal wife and devotee.

 - Banished to the forest for 14 years, Rama was accompanied by Sita and younger brother Lakshman.

 - Sita was abducted by the evil king Ravan.
 Rama heroically rescued Sita with the help of Lakshman and an army led by Hanuman.
-This is vividly chronicled in the Ramayan epic.
+This is vividly chronicled in the poetic epic, the Ramayan.

-- Maheshwar, or Shiva, is the Destroyer aspect of the universe’s three stages; Brahma is the Creator; Vishnu, the Sustainer.
+- Maheshwar, or Shiva, represents the Destroyer aspect of the universe’s three stages; Brahma is the Creator; Vishnu, the Sustainer.